Dimensionality reduction techniques to support insider trading detection: Introduction

 Our work suits into the framework of anomaly detection.
-This field has been widely explored in the literature, especially in the last years, when its developments have been going at the same pace as machine learning.
-The applications in the field of financial fraud detection are numerous \cite{west2016} and, among them, some works are related to the detection of market abuse such as \cite{minenna2003, donoho2004, li2017, lamorgia2022}.
-However, insider trading detection in stock markets is a fairly unexplored topic.
+This field has been widely explored in the literature, especially in recent years, when its developments have been moving at the same pace as machine learning.
+The applications in the field of financial fraud detection are numerous \cite{west2016} and, among them, several works are related to the detection of market abuse such as \cite{ahern, augustin, baltakiene2022, donoho2004, frino, golmohammadi2014, keown, li2017, lamorgia2022, meulbroek, minenna2003, park, thalassinos}.
+In particular, \cite{ahern, augustin, baltakiene2022, donoho2004, frino, keown, meulbroek, park, thalassinos} investigate insider trading.
+By employing supervised approaches, they focus on the identification of market conditions prone to insider trading and on the characterization of insiders' trading behaviors (for more details, refer to the papers and to \cite{our_paper} for a brief summary of them).
+Our previous work \cite{our_paper} as well as this new paper, differ from previous literature because of our goal and unavailability of labels.
+The latter force us to rely on an unsupervised approach.
+Concerning the goal, we aim to identify investors engaging in suspicious activities related to PSEs.
+This task is feasible thanks to the transaction reporting database provided to us.
+This dataset comprehensively covers the daily activity of all investors trading Italian stocks over a period of approximately three years, enabling us to effectively track the trading activity of each individual investor.